pprzekwa/FAQs/FAQs.md

 In case of Spring projects we also encourage you to read [Cloud Foundry documentation] (https://docs.cloudfoundry.org/buildpacks/java/spring-service-bindings.html#bind) on this topic. <br />

 **Q: How can I use the scoring engine API in my application?**<br />
+In order to start using scoring engine API in your application you need to create an instance of scoring engine service on Marketplace.
+A prerequisite is ATK model stored on HDFS of which path has to be passed as an additional parameter while creating scoring engine instance in the following way:

+* key: `TAR_ARCHIVE`
+* value: `hdfs://path_to_model`

+Then you need to bind your application with scoring engine service, so that application could read current url base of scoring engine.
+Instructions on how to bind service instance to your application can be found in the previous subsection (Q: I created a service on Marketplace.
+How can I access it from my application?).

+With all the steps above satisfied you can easily start querying scoring engine API under `<base_url>/v1/score?data={}` endpoint putting your data samples into brackets.
+Scoring engine will clasify whether your samples are anomalies and return you answer.

+To see sample use of scoring engine API in java application visit our [space-shuttle-demo repository] (https://github.com/trustedanalytics/space-shuttle-demo#creating-atk-model).

 **Q: My data is in a SQL database, how can I easily load it into TAP?**<br />
 You can schedule a data import from your SQL database.
 Please check [the data import section](Job-scheduler) for details.